zeeshanali/Online-Help/docs/Creating_new_lustre_fs_3_0.md

 To obtain the command used to mount an entire file system:

 1. Using the Dashboard menu bar, click the **Configuration** drop-down menu and click **File Systems**.
-1. Each Lustre* file system created using Intel® Manager for Lustre* software is listed.
+1. Each Lustre* file system created using Integrated Manager for Lustre* software is listed.
 Select the file system to be mounted.
 The browser will navigate to the filesystem detail page.
 1. Click the **View Client Mount Information** button.
 The mount command will be displayed.

     ```bash